CodeYourFuture/syllabus/docs/guides/marking-guide.md

 Nearly always, there are better and worse ways of writing code.
 You should always try to write code in a way that is simple to understand and read.

-An example of this might be using a `filter` instead of a complicated `for` loop
+An example of write more optimal code might be using a `filter` instead of a complicated `for` loop.
+This is better, because it is immediately obvious what you're trying to do - filter an array - and you're less likely to make a mistake using it.

 ### Hard Coded Values